Arts in Education

 - Provides resources such as arts education advocacy kits, research findings, and information on funding opportunities

-- Collaborates with such organizations as the NM Public Education Department, New Mexico Advisory Council for Arts Education, New Mexico Alliance for Arts Education, and New Mexico Art Education Association
+- Collaborates with such organizations as the NM Public Education Department, New Mexico Advisory Council for Arts Education, and New Mexico Art Education Association

 Highlighted Arts Education Programs